 Medical expenses the pedestrian paid as a result of the accident are usually reimbursed as part of the damages in the suit.
 If the pedestrian misses work due to their injuries or to receive treatment for the injuries, the driver is responsible for any lost income.

-Injured pedestrians may also be eligible to recover compensation for pain and suffering as well.
+Injured pedestrians may also be eligible to recover compensation for pain and suffering.
 It is up to the jury to determine the amount a pedestrian could recover following a crash.
 When a pedestrian suffers scrapes and bruises and a sore back for a week, their pain and suffering might be worth very little.
 If a pedestrian suffers a broken hip, a broken collarbone, and a severe concussion that results in permanent severe headaches and permanent severe pain in the neck and shoulder area, their pain and suffering might be worth hundreds of thousands of dollars.

 Loss of normal life or loss of enjoyment refers to the negative impact on the injured person’s quality of life as a result of the accident.
-If an accident leads to the pedestrian being paralyzed from the waist down and the individual was an avid surfer and rock climber, the damages could be greater than if the injured person was not as active before the accident.
+If an accident leads to the Fort Worth pedestrian being paralyzed from the waist down and the individual was an avid surfer and rock climber, the damages could be greater than if the injured person was not as active before the accident.